aws-samples/amazon-frauddetector-mlops-multiaccount-cdk/infra/README.md

 ### Multi account deployment

-1. To create CFN for the  full set of stacks for multi account deployment
+1. To create CFN for the  full set of stacks for multi account deployment.
+The parameters to deploy the CFN are defined in the sample json [build/ml_pipeline_config.sample.json](build/ml_pipeline_config.sample.json).
+You can customise this according to your needs.
+The main section you would need to usually change is the `variables` section.

     ```bash
     export PYTHONPATH=infra/src